pedroaz/Shell/README.md

 I divided into the following sections:

-### 1. Unity Assets - Already imported and ready to use.
+### 1. Unity Assets
+Already imported and ready to use.
 Current version which I'm using is **2019.2.0f1**
    * Shell Components
       * [x] Persistent Data Manager
       * [x] Screen Transition Manager
       * [x] Sound Manager
    * Utilities
       * [ ] Percentage Picker
    * Pre-made sprites with animations
      * [ ] Find one

-### 2. Raw Database of sprites and sounds (with link and credits when it's necessary)
+### 2. Raw Database of sprites and sounds
+With link and credits when it's necessary

+### 3. Python
-### 3. Python / Heoroku / PostgreSQL / Google Sheets - Mainly quick useful stuff and some small apps on heroku.
-How to do it so I don't have to google it everytime.
+Python + Heoroku + PostgreSQL + Google Sheets.
+Some quick useful stuff and some small apps on heroku.

-### 4. AWS / C# / PostgreSQL - Some guides on how to deploy some server side scripts on AWS for my games.
+### 4. AWS
+Cloud + C# + PostgreSQL.Some guides on how to deploy some server side scripts on AWS for my games.

 ### 5. Random Guides